openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Quality management and archiving - Quality Control
 """"""""""""""""""""""""""""""""""""""""""""""""""

-Quality control refers to the quality of interpretation through cross-validation based on a set of samples that were assessed by two or more interpreters.
-See also the cold data check mentioned above.
+Quality control refers to the quality of interpretation through cross-validation based on a set of samples that were assessed by two or more interpreters (see also the cold data check mentioned above).
 These checks can be conducted in CEO by creating multiple projects with the same sample plots.
 Multiple interpreters can each complete one of these projects, allowing for comparison.

 Establish a reference interpretation for each of the cross-validation sample units.

-Choose a reference interpretation--this should be one of the interpreter's class assignments.
+Choose a reference interpretation (this should be one of the interpreter's class assignments.
 This reference interpretation will be the basis for establishing the performance of individual interpreters.

 Calculate agreement for each interpreter based on the reference interpretation.
 For each pair of interpreters, create a confusion matrix and include it in your project documentation.